jwehring1/EatMyReview/README.md

 <br />
 <b>Description</b><br />
 Eat My Review is Yelp recommender system that recommends restaurants based on a user's past reviews.
 Latent Dirichlet Allocation (or LDA) was the algorithm used to find a sample of the user's recommended restaurants.
-The application is written in python using the Django framework.
+The application is written in Python using the Django framework.